The journey toward digitalization for maize farmers in Uganda

 “Digital operations are more efficient for multiple parties over greater distances, and cash-less transfers at the trader level enable more timely delivery of payments to farmers.
-This also stimulates growth of the mobile money ecosystem among small holder farmers,” said Stephen Waiswa, a Value Chain and DFS Consultant with UNCDF.
+This also stimulates the growth of the mobile money ecosystem among smallholder farmers,” said Stephen Waiswa, a Value Chain and DFS Consultant with UNCDF.
 Digitization initiatives in agriculture are taking place in Uganda as part of the High Volume Payments Projects supported by UNCDF.

-Agroways is a grain management company in Uganda that is responsible for processing, storing and trading maize local and regional markets.
+Agroways is a grain management company in Uganda that is responsible for processing, storing and trading maize in local and regional markets.
 Agroways engaged the MobiPay service provider in 2017 for the digital implementation of its supply chain.
 “Building and consolidating basic mobile money structures like agent networks, and liquidity management help enable digitization, and it’s important to take into account the needs of farmers in order to build a sustainable system of conducting business,” added Mr. Waiswa.

 PHB carried out a research on the maize value chain in Uganda on introducing an agriculture management information systems system to the farmers.
 Goals of Agroways through working with MobiPay were taken into account in the research:

-a) Work directly with farmers to sustainably grow yields, helping to guarantee maize supply with better linkage on source of materials to supply processing plants
+a) Work directly with farmers to sustainably grow yields, helping to guarantee maize supply with better linkage on the source of materials to supply processing plants

 b) Improve livelihoods within its farmer groups through improved access to financial services, products and channels – and establish better partnerships with farmer groups